ThomasDoesAI/MNIST-Project/README.md

     pip install -r requirements.txt
     ```

-4. Download the MNIST dataset:
-    ```bash
-    python data_loading.py
-    ```

 ## Usage

 1. **Train the Model (if needed):**
    If you haven't already trained the model or want to retrain it, you can use the training script.
-Ensure `data_loading.py` is set up to load the MNIST dataset correctly.
    ```bash
    python train_model.py
    ```